 - Water Temperature Prediction (PI Read, Workshop on the USGS Water Prediction Work Program)

-- Our project was featured in the Sept 2017 cover of "Living on the Lake" (title: "USGS study finds lake temperatures are warming" subtitle: "what does that mean for walleye fishing?"
+- Project was featured in the Sept 2017 cover of "Living on the Lake" (title: "USGS study finds lake temperatures are warming" subtitle: "what does that mean for walleye fishing?"